Book a demo

 Key metrics for measuring environmental impact

-Monitor the amount of water consumption in data centers and other digital infrastructure.
-Understanding water usage patterns enables businesses to implement water-saving measures and mitigate the impact on freshwater resources.
+• Liters of water used: Quantifying water consumption in data centers and other digital infrastructure helps identify opportunities to implement water-saving measures and reduce the impact on freshwater resources.

-Measure the total greenhouse gas emissions, including CO₂ emissions, methane, and nitrous oxide.
-This metric provides insights into the contribution of digital marketing activities to climate change and facilitates the development of emission reduction strategies.
+• Tonnes of carbon emitted: Tracking greenhouse gas emissions, including CO₂, methane, and nitrous oxide, provides insights into the climate impact of marketing activities and supports emission reduction strategies.

 carbon emissions blog